 Recycle Tech Japan To Debut In Tokyo, Advancing Circular Economy Through Recycling Innovation

-(MENAFN- ForPressRelease) Tokyo, Japan : RX Japan has announced the launch of Recycle Tech Japan, a new exhibition focused on recycling technologies and circular economy solutions, taking place from November 12-14 at Makuhari Messe, alongside Highly Functional Material Week Tokyo 2025 and two other major tech shows, offering visitors access to a broad range of innovations under one roof.
+TOKYO, Japan – RX Japan has announced the launch of Recycle Tech Japan, a new exhibition focused on recycling technologies and circular economy solutions, taking place from November 12–14 at Makuhari Messe, alongside Highly Functional Material Week Tokyo 2025 and two other major tech shows, offering visitors access to a broad range of innovations under one roof.

 Recycle Tech Japan is designed to address the growing need for sustainable resource management and recycling infrastructure to advance Japan's Circular Economy Goals by showcasing innovations that span the entire recycling ecosystem.
 The exhibition will bring together material developers, manufacturers, logistics providers, retailers, waste management companies, and municipal leaders to develop practical solutions for recycling and product life cycle redesign.